 Breakfast completed, the three of them left Agen at a gallop.
-The road did not follow the river at first, but skirted the outer limit of the flood plain.
+The road did not follow the river at first but skirted the outer limit of the floodplain.
 Behind them, clouds of dust rose in the air as the horses’ hooves cut into the uneven surface of the road.
 As they neared Moissac, the hills extended gradually towards the riverbank and they found themselves winding slowly along the face of densely wooded slopes.
-In places there were sheer drops to the river.
+In places, there were sheer drops to the river.

 Nevertheless, in less than two hours they were sitting on the hill to the north of the Moissac looking down on a splendid panorama, assessing the strategic implications of the layout of the town and the surrounding rivers.

 The Earl pointed to the far bank of the river Tarn, which passed through the town.
 ‘What you see before you is essentially similar to the River Lot at Aiguillon.
 There is a weir and there are similar mills on either bank.
-Here, however there is a bridge over the Tarn, which has existed since Roman times.
-More importantly over there on the southern bank of the river there is an island, the Ile de Beaucaire.
+Here, however, there is a bridge over the Tarn, which has existed since Roman times.
+More importantly over there on the southern bank of the river, there is an island, the Ile de Beaucaire.
 It has been suggested that we can cross the river Tarn by the bridge and occupy the island as our base.’

 The three men descended into Moissac and threaded their way through the town on their way to the bridge.

-For the first time, John experienced radiant heat from buildings rather than directly from the sun and it was only mid morning!
+For the first time, John experienced radiant heat from buildings rather than directly from the sun and it was only mid-morning!
 The few people they saw scuttled out of their way into shadows, into narrow side streets or into nearby houses closing doors behind them.

 The Earl nodded towards the closing doors.
 ‘We are soldiers and that is enough.
 They suffered badly during the Albigensian crusade and even now, a hundred years later, bitter memories linger.
 The Franks took control here by starving the people out.
 They stole animals, burnt the crops, ripped out vines and olives, poisoned wells and chopped down fruit trees.
 Unfortunately, these people expect no different from us.’
 He hunched his shoulders as if he was carrying a great load.
 ‘What we will be asking for is a guaranteed safe passage.
 What we are offering in return is a guarantee that Toulouse and the surrounding area will not be attacked when the Prince returns with a substantial army later in the year.
-But in the longer term the Prince has set himself a task to win them over.
+But in the longer term, the Prince has set himself a task to win them over.
 It is absolutely essential we do not offend these people in any way.’

-A contingent of Toulousains were waiting for them as they crossed the bridge.
+A contingent of Toulousains was waiting for them as they crossed the bridge.
 Despite the tension of the situation, they greeted each other cordially.
 The Toulousaines showed that the island was in effect two islands, with a mill bridging the gap between them.
 The building which housed the mill also housed an inn.